networking/init-cms-sandbox/README.md

 - Based on the SonataAdminBundle so you can easily create your own admin modules

-The project is being developed by the small hard working team at [net working AG][1] in Zürich.
+Find more information about the init CMS on [www.initcms.com](http://www.initcms.com).

+A demo of the CMS can be found at demo.initcms.com The Demo is reset every 24 hours

-A demo of the CMS can be found at [demo.initcms.com](http://demo.initcms.com)
+A demo of the CMS can be found at [demo.initcms.com](http://demo.initcms.com).

-The administration is located at [demo.initcms.com/admin](http://demo.initcms.com/admin) The login is:
-User: admin
-Password: initcms

 The Demo is reset every 24 hours.

 The installation of the sandbox is pretty much the same as a normal installation of Symfony project.

 This document contains information on how to download, install, and start using the networking init CMS sandbox.
 For a more detailed explanation on install Symfony, see the [Installation][17] chapter of the Symfony Documentation.

+The project is being developed by the small hard working team at [net working AG][1] in Zürich.

 1) Installing the networking init CMS sandbox
 ---------------------------------------------